Airline Pilot Salary: Comprehensive Breakdown & Industry Comparison 2025

 Appealing an FAA Medical Deferral

-Captain Judy’s Corner: One Flight Student’s Recipe for Success in Dealing with an FAA Medical Deferral This month, Captain Judy Rice spotlights Epic flight student Bryce Dawson‘s recipe for success in navigating challenges with his FAA medical deferral.
+In this article, Captain Judy Rice spotlights Epic flight student Bryce Dawson‘s recipe for success in navigating challenges with his FAA medical deferral.
 Captain Judy interviewed Bryce for this inspirational article about one student’s journey to become a pilot.
 Combine the following ingredients and adjust for best results: Background December 23,1997, Paul Dawson, risk insurance agent, and Paula Dawson, public school teacher, welcomed their firstborn and named him Bryce.
 Brother Connor came along 23 months later.
 The Dawsons raised their children with their same high standards for work ethic, determination, and professionalism.
 The children knew only these standards.
 Bryce shared, “My parents were always patience and supportive.
-Looking … Read more
+Looking back, I now realize that we matured at a younger age.”
+When the brothers were … Read more

 How to Study to Become a Pilot

-Recipe for Success: How to Study to Become a Pilot Coordinating my hands and feet while manipulating the flight controls, rudder pedals, and at the same time focusing on flying the airplane was a big challenge.
+Coordinating my hands and feet while manipulating the flight controls, rudder pedals, and at the same time focusing on flying the airplane was a big challenge.
 Forty years of life experiences had not prepared me for the intense focus and dexterity required while learning to fly.
 My first training airplane was a tired Cessna 150 with basic analog instruments.
 In fact, we navigated with a magnetic compass and heading indicator.
 The communication radio was an old tube-style with a hand-held microphone.
 Headsets were not an option.
 The instructor had to yell guidance over the loud engine noise.
 Math was not my strength.
 Cross-country flying was a nightmare.
-I was alway … Read more
+I was alway lost as check points, headings, altitudes eluded me.
+I was … Read more

 Pilots as A&P Mechanics

-Should You Become Both?
 Becoming an aircraft mechanic is a rewarding career.
 So is becoming a pilot.
 So, why would anyone go to the trouble of becoming both?
 After all, you’ll likely choose one or the other for a career.
 There are many good reasons why people choose to train in both fields.
 For example, a professional pilot who has become trained as an aircraft mechanic is more likely to notice if something seems ‘off’ during flight.
 This is a safety issue.
 Just as an auto mechanic would notice a problem while driving, an A&P would notice a problem with flying.
-Likewise, a professional mechanic who is also a pilot knows exactly how the controls should feel or how the … Read more
+Likewise, a professional mechanic who is also a pilot knows exactly how the controls should feel or how the engine should sound.
+The … Read more

 Aeronautical Decision-Making at Epic